 A 30-gallon community tank is the perfect size aquarium to keep a small school of Pajama Cardinals.
 As long as the other fish in the aquarium are also peaceful fish, the slow-swimming Pajama Cardinals will get along just fine.
 Pajama Cardinal will also need a lot of hiding places, especially during they day when they tend to be less active.

-The Striped Blenny (Buy Online) is a peaceful fish with a big personality.
+The Striped Blenny (View Price) is a peaceful fish with a big personality.
 The Striped Blenny has black and yellow horizontal stripes.
 Their head tends to be bright yellow which fades to white towards the middle of their body.
 Striped Blennies are primarily herbivores, and they have rounded heads and very sharp teeth.
 The sharp teeth which are sometimes called fangs are designed to strip algae from rocks and corals.

 Striped Blennies are usually a very peaceful fish but they will defend their territory.
 In most cases, a Striped Blenny will protect their hiding areas.
 Other than some minor territorial behavior they will generally get along with other similarly peaceful fish.

 A 30-gallon tank is a perfect size for keeping a Striped Blenny.
 One thing to be aware of is that Striped Blennies are very good jumpers.
 If you have an aquarium with any openings or an insecure lid make sure to remedy any of those problems be fore adding a Striped Blenny to the aquarium.